Public auctions to sell foreclosed properties in Nova Scotia often attract few if any outside bidders. That's bad news for borrowers.

 There’s no question some kind of process is needed to allow lenders to realize their security, when they lend large sums to buy property.
 For borrowers, the best option is to avoid foreclosure altogether.
 Kingston believes that if a property is worth substantially more than what is owed, the owner will likely have been able to sell before a foreclosure auction happens.
 Many people who end up going through foreclosure are deeply in debt or haven’t maintained their properties.

 Moir points out that property owners do have a right to “redeem” the mortgage by paying what is owed, and that provides protection for the value that has built up in excess of the debt.
+Technically, that right exists only until the court issues an order for foreclosure, though lawyers say banks will accept payment right up to the time the auction is held.

-But for those who can’t pay and go through the process, Girard said there needs to be fairness.
+For those who can’t pay and go through the process, Girard said there needs to be fairness.

 “If somebody loses their job and they can’t make their payments anymore, it’s not really up to the lender to fix that problem,” he said.